Rock and Roll (Gary Glitter song): Sports

-Films and television

-"Rock and Roll Part 2" was used for Sudden Death, both in a trailer and the actual film.
-In the latter, the song can be heard from the Civic Arena's audio system whenever the Pittsburgh Penguins score a goal, much like what happened in real games at the time.

-The song was used in Happy Gilmore with Happy and Shooter McGavin playing a golf matchup in the Tour Championship to purchase the house Happy's grandma lived in.

-In The Simpsons episode 'A Fish Called Selma', first broadcast in 1996, Homer sings the chorus to the song in his head.

-In the King of the Hill episode 'Nine Pretty Darn Angry Men', the song is played while Luanne and Bobby are at the ice skating rink in the Six Malls Over Texas, with Luanne mentioning the song reminding her of her deceased boyfriend Buckley.

-The song was also in a scene of the movie Meet the Fockers, starring Ben Stiller and Robert de Niro.
-In the scene, the three main male characters play a game of football.

-In episode 5 of season 3 of the American version of the Office the character Michael Scott (Steve Carell) listens and dances to the song in his office while having a sugar high after consuming a candy-laden soft pretzel.
+Film

+The song was first used in 1988's Doctor Who as an adaptation "Doctorin' the Tardis" then in 1994's Mighty Ducks D2 and again in the 1996 Adam Sandler film Happy Gilmore.

 In 2019, "Rock and Roll Part 2" appeared in Todd Phillips' film Joker as Arthur Fleck dances down a staircase, generating public controversy.
 Some sources indicated that Glitter, as co-writer of the song, would receive a lump sum and royalties for its use.
-According to the Los Angeles Times, Glitter does not receive payment when the song is used as he has sold the rights, and the US rights to the song are now owned by Universal Music Publishing Group.
+According to the Los Angeles Times, Glitter does not receive payment when the song is used, as he has sold the rights, and the US rights to the song are now owned by Universal Music Publishing Group.

-Games

-"Rock and Roll Part 2" was used in a commercial for Donkey Kong Land 2 in 1996 with some chimpanzees dancing to the song in the jungle.

 Chart performance

 Cover versions

+A cover version of Part 1, entitled 'Rock 'n' Roll', was recorded and released by British electronic music group The Human League and included on their EP Holiday '80 (1980).
+The group also performed the track on Top of the Pops in May 1980, although the single failed to make the Top 40.
+Another version of the Human League's recording makes a direct segue into a cover version of the Iggy Pop track "Nightclubbing".

+Northern Ireland post-punk group The Undertones recorded "Rock n Roll" for their fourth BBC Radio 1 session for John Peel in January 1980.
+The track has its first official release in 2004.

+Philadelphia post-punk band Executive Slacks released their version of part 2 (entitled "Rock 'n' Roll" or "Rock & Roll", depending on the release) as a 12" single in 1986, performed on electronic instruments, guitar and percussion.

-Part 2 was sampled in the Timelords' hit "Doctorin' the Tardis".
+Part 2 was heavily sampled in the Timelords' hit "Doctorin' the Tardis" with the lyrics changed to reflect Doctor Who and his tardis.

+Part 2 was sampled on the song "Mas Tequila" by Sammy Hagar and The Waboritas, off the band's 1999 album Red Voodoo.

+Part 2 was also sampled by Argentinian musician Gustavo Cerati in his song "Paseo Inmoral" from his album Bocanada (1999).

+The song was a major influence for the 2011 song "Howlin' for You" by The Black Keys, with vocalist Dan Auerbach saying it was built around the drum beat from "Rock and Roll."

 Part 2 is used as the tune for "Boris Johnson Is Still a Fucking Cunt" by the Kunts.